Last Updated on January 3, 2023 by Andrew Pirie

 Lalu Zohri continued to lower his 200 PB with a win at the Indonesian nationals of 20.81.
 The mark again broke the Indonesian Junior record he set a few days ago of 21.12.
 Zohri time closed in on the 200m National Record of former Multiple SEA Games Gold Medalist Surya Agung Wibowo (20.76, 2007).
-Zohri already improved on a number of occasions the former 100m record of Agung Wibowo (10.17).
-Zohri ran the 200m in the Junior age category as he is born in 2000.
-On the instructions of his Coach as a tune-up for the World Champs where he will run the 100m next month.
-The senior 200m was won in 21.26.
+He already improved on several occasions the former 100m record of Agung Wibowo (10.17).
+Zohri ran the 200m in the Junior age category as he was born in 2000.
+On his Coach’s instructions as a tune-up for the World Champs where he will run the 100m next month.
+And won the senior 200m in 21.26.

 Zohri Cruises 21.12